-Sometimes you just feel knocked off your feet by a big life change — maybe a death, a divorce, or losing your job at mid-life.
+Sometimes you just feel knocked off your feet by a big life change — maybe a death of a parent, a divorce, or losing your job at mid-life.

 It’s enough to make you question everything.
-You can feel lost for a while, like the earth is moving beneath you.
-Where are the railings to hold on to?
+You can feel lost for a while, wondering anew who you are and what is your purpose?

-I get all this from firsthand experience.
+I understand this from firsthand experience.
 That’s how it felt for me when I went through a death in the family.
-And that’s how it has felt for the many people I have helped to make it through those rocky times.
+It’s also how I felt during a big career transition.
+And that’s how it has felt for the many people I have helped to make it through those identity-shaking times.

 I’m a better person on the other side of loss, but it’s not as simple as “When one door closes, another door opens.”
 Because the missing line there is, “it’s hell in the hallway.”